duckdb/duckdb/src/include/duckdb/main/capi/header_generation/README.md

 ## The main header `duckdb.h`
 This header contains macros, typedefs and all functions of the DuckDB C API.
-This API is what programs that link to DuckDB will use to interact with DuckDB.
+This API is what programs that link to DuckDB will use.
 To link against DuckDB over the C API, the `duckdb.h` file of the desired DuckDB version should be included, after which the program can link to DuckDB of that specific version.

 ## The extension API header `duckdb_extension.h`